DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 {% include image path="fire-emblem.jpg" alt="Fire Emblem: Three Houses" link=true %}

 [Fire Emblem](https://www.nintendo.com/games/detail/fire-emblem-three-houses-switch/) is a turn-based RPG with a battle similar to XCOM.
 You are a school teacher in the game.
 And you have to rise your class’s students into high-class warriors who will be able to fight in the team.

+#### Metroid Dread

+{% include image path="metroid-dread.jpg" alt="Metroid Dread" link=true %}

+Do you like platformers and shooters?
+[Metroid Dread](https://www.nintendo.com/games/detail/hyrule-warriors-age-of-calamity-switch/) is for you.
+A big part of the game is based on timings - you'll get an advantage when you block with a shield at the correct timing.

 #### Super Mario 3D World + Bowser's Fury